What does a Reservations Agent do?

 Qualifications

-- High school diploma or equivalent; additional education or training in hospitality or related field is a plus.
+- High school diploma or equivalent required; additional education in hospitality or related field preferred.

-- Ability to multitask and manage time effectively in a fast-paced environment.
+- Ability to multitask and prioritize tasks in a fast-paced environment.

 Is becoming a Reservations Agent a good career path?